Pikciochain/T1Token/README.md

 # Actions

 def transfer(to_address: str, amount: int) -> bool:
-    """Execute a transfer from the sender to the specified address."""
+    """Execute a transfer from the sender to the specified address.

+    :returns: True if execution was successful.
+    """

 def mint(amount: int) -> int:
     """Request tokens creation and add created amount to sender balance.

-    Returns new total supply.
+    :returns: new total supply.
     """

 def burn(amount: int) -> int:
     """Destroy tokens.
 Tokens are withdrawn from sender's account.

-    Returns new total supply.
+    :returns: new total supply.
     """